Subplot Ideas: Enriching Your Main Plot with Layers

 • Click the + to start a blank plotline for your subplot

-• Alternatively, click ‘Use Template’ to start from one of 30+ plot templates
+• Or, click ‘Use Template’ to start from one of 30+ plot templates

-Color-code your plotlines to visually separate subplots from the main plot or indicate their role.
+Color-code your plotlines to visually separate subplots from the main plot or show their role.

-For example, you could use a hot color like red for romantic or conflict-based subplots, or a specific shade of blue for a subplot connected to a specific theme.
+For example, use a bold color like red for romance or conflict, or pick a shade of blue to match a key theme in your story.

-This makes it easy to filter your plotlines and see wherever your subplots have the spotlight.
+This makes it easy to see wherever your subplots have the spotlight.

 Use Templates to Compare Subplot Arcs with Proven Plot Structures